Anatomizing deformation mechanisms in nanocrystalline Pd$_{90}$Au$_{10}$: Summary

-The authors are grateful for the preparation of the FIB lamellae and TEM dark field micrographs taken by Aaron Kobler at the Karlsruhe Micro Nano Facility (KMNF), the MPI-Stuttgart for access to the High Energy Micro-Diffraction apparatus at ID15/ESRF, as well as the synchrotron beamtime provided by the European Synchrotron Radiation Facility (ESRF experiments MA1112 \& MA1353), and financial support from DFG (FOR 714 and BI 385/18-1).
-The authors also want to thank Andreas Leibner for fruitful discussions, as well as assistance with data reduction.
+\begin{addendum} \item The authors are grateful for the preparation of the FIB lamellae and TEM dark field micrographs taken by Aaron Kobler at the Karlsruhe Micro Nano Facility (KMNF), the synchrotron beamtime provided by the European Synchrotron Radiation Facility (ESRF experiments MA1112 \& MA1353), and financial support from Deutsche Forschungsgemeinschaft (FOR 714 and BI 385/18-1).
+The authors also want to thank Werner Skrotzki for critically reading the manuscript and providing helpful comments and suggestions, particularly with respect to texture formation.
+Further thanks go to Andreas Leibner for fruitful discussions, as well as assistance with data reduction.